AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list foodplaces
+1. User requests to list foodplaces.
-2. BiteBuddy shows a list of foodplaces
+2. BiteBuddy shows a list of foodplaces.
-3. User chooses to edit an existing foodplace from the list and provides the index of the foodplace and the new fields to update (e.g., name, address, rating, tags).
+3. User chooses to edit an existing foodplace from the list and provides and provides new values for one or more editable fields (e.g., name, address, rating, tags).
 4. BiteBuddy updates the foodplace and displays confirmation.

     Use case ends.

 **Extensions**

 * 3a.
 User omits all editable fields.
     * 3a1.
 BiteBuddy shows an error message indicating no fields provided.

       Use case ends.

 * 3b.
 The given index is invalid.
     * 3b1.
 BiteBuddy shows an error for invalid index.

       Use case ends.

 * 3c.
 One or more given fields are invalid.
     * 3c1.
 BiteBuddy shows an appropriate error message and does not apply changes.

       Use case ends.

 * 3a.
 Edit results in a duplicate (conflicts with an existing entry).
     * 3a1.
 BiteBuddy rejects the edit and shows a duplicate-entry error.

       Use case ends.